Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Keeping Mystery snails healthy is an easy task.
 All you have to do is keep the pH level high and provide calcium supplements to keep their shell healthy and strong.
 Their shell’s health is important as the weak shell can make the snail vulnerable to other fishes.

 The Mystery snails are hardy, but they can catch some diseases from the parasites, resulting in their death.
-Angiostrongylus cantonensis or rat lungworm is one of the parasites that can affect the health of these snails.
+Angiostrongylus cantonensis, or rat lungworm, is one of the parasites that can affect the health of these snails.

 Mystery snail care

 To make sure each creature in the aquarium is healthy and thriving, look at the health of the shell of snails.
 They are the main source of carrying diseases.
-The shells can be patched, but the process can only be done by hands and include risks.
+The shells can be patched, but the process can only be done by hand and include risks.

 Mystery Snail Breeding and Eggs